NFL Sharp Betting Picks

 Public Betting Percentages

-We have a vast amount of betting data available on every NFL game and slate, including a number of bets and how much money is placed on them.
+We have a vast amount of betting data available on every NFL game and slate, including the number of bets and how much money is placed on them.
+This lets you assess what's popular, and where the money is at.
 Whether you want to fade the public or follow it, you'll be better informed.
+See our NFL Public Betting page.

 Our NFL in-house experts handicap every single game of the season and look at all factors, including recent performance, player value, injuries, and more.
 It can be overwhelming to measure the importance of all of those factors as a casual bettor, so feel free to lean on our pros.